duneroadrunner/SaferCPlusPlus/README.md

 Two types of registered pointers are provided - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
 They are functionally equivalent, but `TRegisteredPointer<>` is optimized for better average performance, while `TCRegisteredPointer<>` is a little more optimized for better "worst-case" performance.
 (Specifically, the operation of retargeting (or "detargeting") a `TRegisteredPointer<>` in the worst case is *O(n)*, where *n* is the number of other pointers targeting the same original target object.
 With `TCRegisteredPointer<>` it's always *O(1)*.)

-Note that these registered pointers cannot target some types that cannot act as base classes.
-The primitive types like int, bool, etc. cannot act as base classes.
-The library provides safer [substitutes](#cndint-cndsize_t-and-cndbool) for `int`, `bool` and `size_t` that can act as base classes.
-Also note that these registered pointers are not thread safe.
+Note that these registered pointers cannot be shared among asynchronous threads (enforced by the type system and scpptool).
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.
 In fact, even when registered pointers are used, they would be expected to be commonly used in [conjuction with scope pointers](#tregisteredproxypointer).
 Though for the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.